beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

+## 11/28/2018
+* Piece on the women's liberation movement which also explains why startups eventually need structure and the pitfalls of remaining unstructured https://www.jofreeman.com/joreen/tyranny.htm

 ## 10/5/2018
 * to learn better, you need face to face time with a subject matter expert and the energy of peers https://blog.brainstation.io/why-we-need-more-than-learn-at-your-own-pace/